 Not all featured snippets are the same, though.
-The majority look similar to the example above and are referred to as “paragraph snippets.”
+The majority look similar to the example below and are referred to as “paragraph snippets.”
 However, there are different types of featured snippets designed to accommodate different kinds of searches.
 Check out this beautiful paragraph snippet of why frogs do pushups!

 One such type is the list snippet.
 These types of featured snippets are triggered by “how to…” and “types of…” kinds of search queries that request a method or several examples, for instance.

-We got list-type featured snippets when we searched “how to change a tire” and “types of personality tests.”
+We got list-type featured snippets when we searched “how to make tie dye shirts.”
+Check it out below !

-Numbered list snippets are typically used when the search query is related to a process or method.
-A good example of a search query that triggers a numbered list snippet is “how to change a tire.”
-The resulting featured snippet gives a step by step procedure via a numbered list.
+Numbered list snippets are typically used when the search query is related to a requested list or how to method.
+A good example of a search query that triggers a bulleted list snippet is “most beautiful birds in the world images.”
+The resulting featured snippet gives a list of the worlds most beautiful birds.

 Bulleted list snippets are triggered in response to queries that ask for examples or types.
 The featured snippet for different types of personality tests follows a bulleted list.

 Another type of featured snippet is the table snippet.